 The Computer Science curriculum consists of theoretical as well as application-oriented courses and is based on a strong foundation in mathematics.
 The B.A. degree is intended for those interested in management and social sciences, whereas the B.S. degree requires greater concentration in the engineering, natural and physical sciences.
-With appropriate choices of major electives, students can prepare for graduate study and research in the discipline, or for employment in government or industry.
+Two tracks of study are offered to satisfy students' interests and career goals.
+A gaming and media design track can be chosen to prepare students for work in the expanded gaming industry.
+A traditional track can be taken to prepare students for graduate study and research in the discipline, or for employment in government or industry.
 Students are encouraged, through the attainment of a minor or second major, to acquire competence in an area that lends itself to meaningful computer applications.
 Required courses for a Computer Science major are indicated in the curriculum outlines recommended below.